 - One drawing or a series of drawings. - Drawing is defined as any meaning-making procedure that involves mark-making on a surface and/or the dominance of the element of line over shape and colour.
 Drawing is also usually more spontaneous and immediate than other media.
-Drawing is 'thought made immediately visible.' - Any creative approach including perceptual, expressive, conceptual and abstract. - Appropriate choice of technique and media to suit approach and concept of the work. - Definitions of 'drawing' may be explored and challenged (in keeping with contemporary art practice), however, the learner must convince the examiner/marking panel of critical engagement and informed decision-making. - Artists: Dianne Victor, Julie Mehretu.
+Drawing is "thought made immediately visible." - Any creative approach including perceptual, expressive, conceptual and abstract. - Appropriate choice of technique and media to suit approach and concept of the work. - Definitions of 'drawing' may be explored and challenged (in keeping with contemporary art practice), however, the learner must convince the examiner/ marking panel of critical engagement and informed decision-making. - Your drawing must be a drawing and not some other art form.
+If you choose to make an unconventional or non-traditional drawing, then you must explain your motivation for doing so and describe how your work counts as drawing in your visual journal.
+If you choose the Process Drawing option, then your drawings must be displayed professionally and not left in the journal.
+A drawing is a series of relatively spontaneous marks on a surface.
+An acrylic painting is not a drawing and a photograph is not a drawing unless you explain in detail how it could be seen as such.
+If you present a drawing that is not traditional, then you must justify how your submission may be understood conceptually as a drawing.
+Think carefully about what makes a drawing different from a painting or a sculpture or a photograph.
+Consider the reasons why drawing is such an important part of an artist's creative process. - Artists: Dianne Victor, Julie Mehretu, Raymond Pettibon, Sam Durant, Paul Noble.